Oleh-Pashchenko/My-Survey-App/README.md

 1. Update .env for Backend: Before starting the backend, update the `.env` file to provide `DB_HOST`, `DB_DATABASE`, and `DB_PORT` for MongoDB.

 2. Navigate to the Backend Directory: `cd be`.
-3. Install Dependencies: `npm install`.
+3. Install Dependencies: `npm install --legacy-peer-deps`.
 4. Start the Backend (in development mode): `npm run dev`.

 #### Swagger Documentation: